ContentMine/ebi_workshop_20141006/sessions/4_AMI/ami-chem_demo.md

 We will extract data from the paper at four different levels:

-1. Automaticaly detecting chemical molecules in the text and extracting their semantic representation.
+1. Given a paper, identify chemical molecules in the text and reconstruct their semantic representation.
-2. Given a picture of a chemical molecule, extract the semantic representation.
+2. Given a picture of a chemical molecule, reconstruct the semantic representation.
-3. Given a paper, identify all the figures that contain chemical molecules and extract their semantic representation.
+3. Given a paper, identify all the figures that contain chemical molecules and reconstruct their semantic representation.
-4. Given a paper, identify all figures that contain reactions between chemical molecules and extract their semantic representation.
+4. Given a paper, identify all figures that contain reactions between chemical molecules and reconstruct their semantic representation.

 ## Contents